-Each day, Wildwood's kitchen, managed by a contracted food service company, prepares three nutritious, tasty meals with a variety of choices.
-In addition to a hot breakfast option, a breakfast bar is available each morning with cereals, yogurt and fruit.
-A fresh salad bar accompanies lunch and dinner.
-We offer vegetarian, vegan and gluten free options at all meals.
-Additionally, Wildwood is completely tree-nut and peanut free at all of our meals, snacks and programming.
-Snacks are available mid-afternoon, and occasionally as part of an evening program.

-Most meals are served family style.
-Campers take turns setting the table, bringing serving dishes, and cleaning up the table and dining hall after each meal.
-Campers sit with their cabin/tent groups during breakfast and dinner, but they have the opportunity to sit with friends from other tents and units during lunch.

-To protect all our campers and staff, it is vital that campers without special medical needs refrain from bringing food, candy, or drinks to camp.
-Please do not hide food or candy in luggage or care packages.
-If you think your camper is hungry, please call us instead!

-If your camper needs special additional foods for a medical reason, bring those foods to camp in their original packaging, inside a sealable container labeled with your camper's name.
-We will store these foods in the Dining Hall or Health Center, NOT in your camper's living unit!
-If you need to bring foods for medical reasons, ensure that any food brought to camp is free of peanuts or tree nuts, or traces of these.
-Because each camper's needs are different, we ask that you thoroughly explain special food needs on the CampDoc forms, and that you discuss those needs with the Wildwood Director or Registrar prior to your camper's session.
+- Wildwood's kitchen is managed by a contracted food service company.
+The Kitchen crew work at Franklin Pierce University during the school year. - There is a hot option at each meal. - A fresh salad bar accompanies breakfast, lunch and dinner. - We offer vegetarian, vegan and gluten free options at all meals and can accommodate other dietary requirements as well. - Snacks are available mid-afternoon, and occasionally as part of an evening program. - Most meals are served family style. - Campers take turns setting the table, bringing serving dishes, and cleaning up the table and dining hall after each meal.
+Campers sit with their cabin/tent groups during breakfast and dinner and have the opportunity to sit with friends from other units during lunch. - Please do not hide food or candy in luggage or care packages.
+We have many wild animals at Wildwood, and we prefer to keep them out of the living units! - If your camper needs special additional foods for a medical reason, bring those foods to camp in their original packaging, inside a sealable container labeled with your camper's name.
+We will store these foods in the Dining Hall or Health Center, NOT in your camper's living unit! - If you need to bring foods for medical reasons, ensure that any food brought to camp is free of peanuts or tree nuts, or traces of these.
+Because each camper's needs are different, we ask that you thoroughly explain special food needs on the CampDoc forms, and that you discuss those needs with the Wildwood Director prior to your camper's session.